 A range of other support and guidance is also available for professionals working in this area:

-- Guidance on the right to have a personal health budget in NHS Continuing Healthcare
+- Guidance on the legal rights to have personal health budgets and personal wheelchair budgets

 - Direct Payment Regulations